Welcome To My Mind

-Q. If all the electrical wiring in my house is 14 AWG & 12 AWG (most common), why is a larger AWG power cord necessary?
+Q. If the wiring in my house is 14 AWG & 12 AWG (most common), why is a larger AWG power cord necessary?

 If you don't like that answer, here's the tongue-in-cheek, Science schmience, full-on wise-a_s answer:

-A. V12 engine may not be “necessary”, but if I could get one for the price of a V6, it would be a pretty easy buying decision.
+A. V12 engine may not be “necessary”, but if I could buy one for the price of a V6, it would be a pretty easy decision.